Chronology

 Begins Plus and Minus series based on works by Mondrian.

 Commissioned to design a poster for the California campaign of Democratic presidential candidate Michael Dukakis.
-A black border added by the campaign is not part of the original design.

 Spring 1988